SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/publish-subscribe.md

 1. How to build and send a message on a topic
 2. How to subscribe to a topic and receive a message

-## Solace message router properties
+## Get Solace Messaging

-In order to send or receive messages to a Solace message router, you need to know a few details of how to connect to the Solace message router.
+This tutorial requires access Solace messaging and requires that you know several connectivity properties about your Solace messaging.
 Specifically you need to know the following:

 <table>
   <tr>